 Hieracium umbellatum is a herbaceous perennial plant that can grow up to 75cm tall

 The plant is harvested from the wild for local use as a food and a medicine.
 The young leaves are sold in local food markets in Korea[

 Most of Europe, including Britain, to N. Asia and N. America.

 Roadsides, banks, open woods, copses, heaths and rocks, mainly in lowland areas[

 Prefers a well-drained low-fertility soil, neutral or acid, and a sunny position[

 ].
-No further details are given except that the sub-species H. umbellatum japonicum is used.
+The sub-species H. umbellatum japonicum is used[

 One report says that the plant has medicinal uses but gives no details[